-- Implement BMPs and track progress of BMP implementation, as described in the SMPP. - Enforce WDO ensuring that all applicable developments are in compliance with the WDO.
+- Implement BMPs and track progress of BMP implementation, as described in the SMPP. - Enforce WDO.

 In addition to the QLP efforts to provide training materials and opportunities, the Village is committed to implementing the Pollution Prevention/Good Housekeeping component of its SMPP.
 The Village is responsible for the care and upkeep of the general facilities, municipal roads, its general facilities, and associated maintenance yards.
 The Village's Pollution Prevention/Good Housekeeping program includes: the evaluation and improvement of municipal policies and procedures to reduce the discharge of pollutants from municipal activities and operations; and, a training program for municipal employees.